Greg Miller Big Year Tour Series

 Description of CALIFORNIA: Central Coast Specialties & Seabirds

-The incredible diversity of plants and animals found along the Central Coast of California allows this tour to cover a much smaller geographical area than most of our other ‘Big Year’ itineraries.
-It isn’t necessary to drive very far to experience a wide range of habitat types and their unique bird communities.
+An incredible diversity of animals are found along the central coast and San Francisco Bay area of California during fall migration, which allows this tour to cover a much smaller geographical area than most of our other ‘Big Year’ itineraries.
+It isn’t necessary to drive very far to experience a wide range of habitat types and their respective bird communities.
 In fact, this is one of our most species-rich tours averaging 150 species or more in just a week of birding!
-During this relaxing loop we will travel from the marshlands surrounding San Francisco Bay, to the arid canyons and volcanic spires of Pinnacles National Park, to oceanside cliffs in Santa Cruz, to world-famous Monterey Bay, and the Big Sur coastline.
+During this weeklong loop we will travel from the marshlands surrounding San Francisco Bay, to the arid canyons and volcanic spires of Pinnacles National Park, to oceanside cliffs in Santa Cruz, to the world-famous Monterey Bay, and the Big Sur coastline.
 This tour also features a full-day pelagic seabirding adventure out of Half Moon or Monterey Bay with Alvaro’s Adventures!

 Combine the stunning scenery, peaceful vibes, and a long list of regional bird specialties and Central California quickly becomes high on any birder’s bucket list!
-We’ll search for classic West Coast species like the endemic Yellow-billed Magpie, endangered Tricolored Blackbird, and the mighty California Condor!
-Along the way we’ll find Wrentit, California Towhee, California Thrasher, Greater Roadrunner, Nuttall’s Woodpecker, Hutton’s Vireo, Oak Titmouse, Chestnut-backed Chickadee, Bell’s Sparrow, Hermit Warbler, Pacific Wren, Lawrence’s Goldfinch, and much more!
+We’ll search for the endemic Yellow-billed Magpie, endangered Tricolored Blackbird, and the mighty California Condor!
+Along the way we’ll find other West Coast specialties like Wrentit, California Towhee, California Thrasher, Greater Roadrunner, Nuttall’s Woodpecker, Hutton’s Vireo, Oak Titmouse, Chestnut-backed Chickadee, Bell’s Sparrow, Hermit Warbler, Pacific Wren, Lawrence’s Goldfinch, and much more!
+Beyond the specialty resident birds, there will also be a nice flow of southbound migrants moving through and we are likely to encounter Townsend’s Warbler, Hermit Warbler, Wilson’s Warbler, Orange-crowned Warbler, and other colorful songbirds!

-Coastal hotspots can produce huge locks of Elegant Terns and Heermann’s Gulls.
+Coastal hotspots can host huge post-breeding flocks of Elegant Terns and Heermann’s Gulls.
 We’ll scour rocky shorelines for Black Oystercatcher, Black Turnstone, Surfbird, and Wandering Tattler.
-In fact, the timing of this tour is at the height of fall shorebird migration, and this tour often records over 25 shorebird species including Snowy Plover, Marbled Godwit, Long-billed Curlew, and sometimes exciting rarities including Ruff and Bar-tailed Godwit!
-Endangered Black Rails and the “San Francisco Bay” subspecies of Ridgway’s Rail are lurking in back-bay saltmarshes!
+In fact, the timing of this tour is at the height of fall shorebird migration, and this tour often records over 25 shorebird species including Snowy Plover, Marbled Godwit, Long-billed Curlew!
+Sometimes we have even found exciting shorebird rarities including Ruff and Bar-tailed Godwit!
+Endangered Black Rails and the “San Francisco Bay” subspecies of Ridgway’s Rail are also lurking in the back-bay saltmarshes!

 Length of Tour